daveteply/emoji-swap/index.md

 Basic algorithm:

 1. Start with a 2-D array in TypeScript ` grid: GameTile[][];`
-2. Loop through each dimension's limit
+2. Loop through each dimension's limit (row and column)
 3. Add a `GameTile` from a random list of emojis
-4. See: src\app\game\services\game.service.ts: CreateGame(
+4. See: src\app\game\services\game.service.ts: `CreateGame(`

+#### Finding Matches

+For the game to function, I needed a mechanism that would quickly tell me if there existed a match on the board.
+This mechanism would then be ready for any scenerio:
+- after the game board was established
+  - new game instance
+  - level change
+  - reshuffle
+- after player interaction
+- after a previously found match was removed and new tiles added This would equip the game with the ability to react to any of the above events.

 <!-- You can use the [editor on GitHub](https://github.com/daveteply/emoji-swap/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.